-Strategy Explanation 1.
-Flood Defence Flooding can be prevented by infrastructural works, such as dikes, dams, embankments and weirs, upstream retention or giving more space to the river within its current embankments ("keeping water away from people"), mostly referred to as "flood defence" or "structural measures".
-Main actors: generally governmental water management actors at national/regional level.
-2. Flood Risk Prevention Negative consequences of flooding can be avoided by proactive spatial planning or land use policies ("keeping people away from water"), aimed at building only outside areas that are prone to flooding.
+Strategy Explanation Flood defence Flooding can be prevented by infrastructural works, such as dikes, dams, embankments and weirs, upstream retention or giving more space to the river within its current embankments ("keeping water away from people"), mostly referred to as "flood defence" or "structural measures".
+Main actors: generally governmental water management actors at national/ regional level.
+Flood risk prevention Negative consequences of flooding can be avoided by proactive spatial planning or land use policies ("keeping people away from water"), aimed at building only outside areas that are prone to flooding.
 Main actors: actors involved in planning processes (governmental actors, private parties).
 Flood insurance companies may influence planning decisions, for instance by (not) insuring properties in high-risk areas or the use of risk-based premiums (Kunreuther 2008).
-3. Flood Risk Mitigation Consequences of floods can be mitigated by a smart design of the flood-prone area.
+Flood risk mitigation Consequences of floods can be mitigated by a smart design of the flood-prone area.
 Measures include spatial orders, constructing flood compartments, or (regulations for) flood-proof building.
 Main actors: citizens, project developers, water managers and other public and private actors.
-4. Flood Preparation Consequences of floods can also be mitigated by preparing for a flood event.
+Flood preparation Consequences of floods can also be mitigated by preparing for a flood event.
 Measures include developing flood warning systems, preparing disaster management and evacuation plans and managing a flood when it occurs.
 Main actors: governmental organisations like the meteorological office, flood forecasting centres, local and regional governments.
-5. Flood Recovery This strategy facilitates a good and fast recovery after a flood event.
+Flood recovery This strategy facilitates a good and fast recovery after a flood event.
 Measures include reconstruction or rebuilding plans as well as compensation or insurance systems.
 Main actors: national governments establishing disaster relief funds, insurance companies as well as the affected citizens themselves.

-Table 1: Five types of Flood Risk Management Strategies (FRMSs)
+Table 1 Five types of Flood Risk Management Strategies (FRMSs)

-Not each way of diversifying FRMSs will be feasible everywhere.
-Apart from geographical and technical factors, this feasibility will also depend on the Flood Risk Governance Arrangements through which FRMSs are attempted to be implemented.
-Countries and regions in the EU have been shown to differ significantly, amongst other things, with regard to administrative structures and cultures, and historical pathways in dealing with floods (Hegger et al. 2013).
-In addition, diversification of FRMSs may imply that new actors get a role in flood risk management adding complexities and potential conflicts of interest (ibid; Meijerink and Dicke 2008).
+Meijerink and Dicke 2008).
 Thus, efforts at a broadening of FRMSs will likely require new Flood Risk Governance Arrangements, changes in existing ones, or the establishment of links between formerly separate arrangements.
 A first step in understanding and guiding developments in FRGAs will be to analyse the stability and dynamics therein.